" is a registered trademark of Templar Consultancy Limited:

 Nuclear: Currently the UK has seven AGR designs and one relatively modern PWR.
 Nuclear power stations are run flat-out to maximise income.
 Since the cost of fuel is almost insignificant, it pays them to sell at any price they can get.
 Variations in output are generally signs that refuelling or maintenance is ongoing.

-French Interconnectors: These are a 2GW and a 1GW bi-directional link to France which are able to import up to 3GW of power from France - usually in summer when France has a nuclear power surplus - and export in winter, when the UK's excess of backup plant and coal power can be profitably sold to meet continental shortfalls.
+French Interconnectors: These are a 2GW and two 1GW bi-directional link to France which are able to import up to 4GW of power from France - usually in summer when France has a nuclear power surplus - and export in winter, when the UK's excess of backup plant and coal power can be profitably sold to meet continental shortfalls.

 BritNed Interconnector: This is a 1GW connector to Holland.
 Its usage seems to reflect a surplus or a deficit of NW europe wind energy.